hyperledger/indy-node/docs/process-based-load-script.md

 '-m', '--mode' : Specifies the way each client will be run with.
 It could be a process - 'p' or thread - 't'.
 Default value is 'p''.

+'-p', '--pool_config' : Pool config in form of JSON.
+The value will be passed to open_pool_ledger call.
+Default value is empty.
+Parameters description depends on libindy version and could be found in official sdk documentation.

 ## Transaction data
 Each txn can read predefined data from file or generate random data.
 Default mode for each txn is to generate random data.